 \subsubsection{Intermediate Representation (IR)}

 The IR is a graph-based data structure.
-It is composed of a list of \textit{operators} and \textit{variables}, as well as utility functions used to build and query the graph.
-Each \emph{operator} corresponds to a node in the graph and it contains: (1)~a list of input variables; (2)~a list of output variables; (3)~an \textit{alias} identifying the operator type (e.g., \textsc{SparkSQLFilter}, \textsc{SparkSQLSort} and following the format { {\sf <frontend name><operator name>}}); and (4)~a \emph{reference} to the corresponding operator instance in the original physical plan.
+It consists of a list of \textit{operators} and \textit{variables}.
+Each \emph{operator} corresponds to a node in the graph, and it contains: (1)~a list of input variables; (2)~a list of output variables; (3)~an \textit{alias} identifying the operator type; and (4)~a \emph{reference} to the corresponding operator instance in the original physical plan.
 The latter is used to instantiate the tensor program implementing the operator.
 For example, to create a filter, \system needs to access the expressions contained in the original physical operator.

-Edges represent data flowing between operators.
+Edges represent data (tensors) flowing between operators.
 In particular, an edge connects an output variable from an operator to an input variable of another operator.
 A \emph{variable} contains: (1)~a unique identifier, and (2)~the corresponding frontend column name in the original plan, which is used to translate expressions.
-When a variable is created, the unique identifier is generated deterministically based on information available in the graph.
+When a variable is created, a unique identifier is generated deterministically based on information available in the graph.
 Variables in the IR are generated as follows.
 First, \system generates a variable for each column in the input table.
-Then, these variables can be used as input to many operators, however, a new variable will always be created for an output of an operator.
+Then, these variables can be used as input to many operators; however, a new variable will always be created for an output of an operator.
 Thanks to this design: (1)~properties (e.g., sorting information) can be immutably attached to columns; (2)~the IR is easier to debug because variables, once defined, are never changed; and (3)~\system can detect at runtime when a column is not used anymore and safely garbage-collect it.

-The input and output variables of an operator, which represent its input and output columns, form its \emph{schema}.
+\eat{The input and output variables of an operator, which represent its input and output columns, form its \emph{schema}.
 When the IR graph is iterated over, the schema information of each operator allows to reconstruct the dependency chain among the operators.
-This is lazily computed every time the IR graph must be traversed.
+This is lazily computed every time the IR graph must be traversed. }